Top 30 Best Indian Bloggers in 2026

 - Projects: NamasteUI

-Passionate about technology, business and social media, Sourav started this blog NamasteUI to keep himself and his readers updated with the latest business and tech related articles.
-From exciting new technologies to the new startup business models, the idea of innovation is taking off just as fast as the businesses that embrace it.
+Passionate about technology, business, and social media, Sourav started NamasteUI to keep himself and his readers updated on the latest business and tech articles.
+From new technologies to fresh startup business models, he tracks how the idea of innovation is taking off as fast as the businesses that embrace it.

 Manish Chauhan